rindPHI/F3TextViewer/README.md

 Simple text viewer for quickly inspecting the content of all text files in a directory at once.

+---
+**NOTE:** F3TextViewer has been deprecated in favor of F3TextViewerFX: https://github.com/rindPHI/F3TextViewerFX.
+---

 ## Build

 Just run `ant` in the project directory.